 Supportability Condition Assessment Report (SCAR)

-Initiated as part of the Supportability, Reliability, Availability and Maintainability (SRAM) process, SCARs utilize enterprise data including inventory demands, maintenance demands, and job time recording to provide an in-depth understanding of equipment supportability challenges.
+Initiated as part of SureView™, an application included within Babcock’s iSupport360™ digital asset management suite of tools process, SCARs utilize enterprise data including inventory demands, maintenance demands, and job time recording to provide an in-depth understanding of equipment supportability challenges.

 SCAR information is used to present supplementary views of supportability showing information by specific vessels in class, operating environment, and constituent systems.
 SCARs enhance the emerging understanding of supportability drivers by establishing root causes and eliminating the possibility of spurious conclusions.
 The result is increased confidence that actionable plans target systems and equipment presenting the greatest risk to platform, class availability, and WLC.